The suprema of selector processes with the application to positive infinitely divisible processes: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank the organizers of the "Workshop in Convexity and High -Dimensional Probability" held on May 23- 27, 2022 at Georgia Institute of Technology at which some progress on this paper was done.
+The authors would like to thank the organizers of the "Workshop in Convexity and High-Dimensional Probability" held on May 23-- 27, 2022 at Georgia Institute of Technology at which some progress on this paper was made.\\ We are very grateful to anonymous referees for the careful reading of the initial version of this paper and pointing out all the needed clarifications.